modin-project/modin/docs/getting_started/modin_vs_dask_vs_koalas.rst

 **Modin's highly modular design is architected to run on a variety of systems, and support a variety of APIs.** The goal for the extensible design is that users can take the same notebook or script and seamlessly move between different clusters and environments, with Modin being able to support the pandas API on your preexisting infrastructure.
 Currently, Modin support running on Dask's compute engine in addition to Ray.
 The modular design makes it easier for developers to different execution engines or compile to different memory formats.
 Modin can run on a Dask cluster in the same way that DaskDF can, but they differ in the ways described above.
 In addition, Modin is continually expanding to support popular data processing APIs (SQL in addition to pandas, among other DSLs for data processing.) while leveraging the same underlying execution framework.
 Modin's flexible architecture also means that as the `pandas API continues to evolve <https://data-apis.org/blog/announcing_the_consortium/>`_, Modin can quickly move towards supporting new versions of the pandas API.

-. figure:: ../img/performance-not-all-supported.png
+. figure:: ../img/performance-all-supported.svg
    :align: center
-   :alt: Scalability of operators supported by Modin but not by other systems
+   :alt: Scalability of operators supported by Modin and other systems

 Performance Comparison
 ----------------------
 **On operations supported by all systems, Modin provides substantial speedups.** Thanks to its optimized design, Modin is able to take advantage of multiple cores relative to both Koalas and DaskDF to efficiently execute pandas operations.
 It is notable that Koalas is often slower than pandas, due to the overhead of Spark.
 Details of the benchmark can be found in `our paper <https://people.eecs.berkeley.edu/~totemtang/paper/Modin.pdf>`_.

-. figure:: ../img/performance-all-supported.png
+. figure:: ../img/performance-not-all-supported.png
    :align: center
-   :alt: Scalability of operators supported by Modin and other systems
+   :alt: Scalability of operators supported by Modin but not by other systems

 **Modin provides substantial speedups even on operators not supported by other systems.** Thanks to its flexible partitioning schemes that enable it to support the vast majority of pandas operations — be it row, column, or cell-oriented - Modin provides benefits on operations such as ``joins``, ``median``, and ``infer_types``.
 While Koalas performs joins slower than Pandas, Dask failed to support joins on more than 20M rows, likely due poor support for `shuffles <https://coiled.io/blog/better-shuffling-in-dask-a-proof-of-concept/>`_.
 Details of the benchmark and additional join experiments can be found in `our paper <https://people.eecs.berkeley.edu/~totemtang/paper/Modin.pdf>`_.